apache/camel-website/content/blog/2022/08/camel-karavan-3.18.1/index.md

 # Cloud-native Itegration Toolkit

-Starting from this preview release Karavan could be deployed to OpenShift (Kubernetes version is comming) as self-managed service to design, build, deploy and monitor integrations.
+Starting from this preview release Karavan could be deployed to OpenShift (Kubernetes version is comming) to design, build, deploy and monitor integrations.

 ## Architecture
 Karavan cloud-native integration toolkit is a user application to manage projects, design and monitor integrations, Tekton pipeline to build and deploy integrations.